 5. AmazonFresh Organic Coffee – Best Value Organic Coffee

-Amazon usually does a nice job with their house-branded products; they are able to source quality products and sell them at low prices because of the volume of sales they record.
-And that’s true for the company’s two varieties of organic, fair-trade coffee sold in whole bean, ground and K-cup formats.
+Amazon usually does a nice job with their house-branded products.
+They can source quality products and sell them at low prices because of the volume of sales they record.
+And that’s true for the company’s two varieties of organic, fair-trade coffee, which are sold in whole bean, ground and K-cup formats.

 AmazonFresh dark roast beans are from Sumatra and produce an intense, delicious flavor; the medium roast beans are sourced from Peru and deliver the fragrant coffee with a smooth finish that you’d expect from higher-priced brands.